The 9 Best Swimming Holes in Gatlinburg + Insider’s Tips

 Take a relaxing drive through the mountains and enjoy your views on your way to The Sinks.
 This is one of the easier swimming holes to access and as such is usually popular on hot summer days.
 The Sinks offers visitors one of the best waterfalls in the Smokies with a small cliff and rocks that flow down into a reservoir below.
 This swimming hole is a mix of rapids and deep pools.

-Insider’s tip: Remember this area is very rocky, the waterfall is massive and there are often strong currents; be cautious and never go behind or around the waterfall as this is very dangerous.
+Insider’s tip: Remember this area is very rocky, the waterfall is massive and there are often strong currents, including the potential for a strong undertow near the waterfall; be cautious and never go behind or around the waterfall as this is very dangerous.

 6. The Chimney Top Trail